S-01962

 Plain Language

-Developers must publish on their website or a public use case inventory a clear summary of the types of high-risk AI decision systems they currently make available and how they manage known or foreseeable risks of algorithmic discrimination.
-This statement must be kept current and updated within 90 days of any intentional and substantial modification to a covered system.
-Continuous-learning changes that were predetermined and documented in the initial impact assessment do not trigger this update obligation.
+Developers must publish and maintain on their website or a public use case inventory a clear summary describing: the types of high-risk AI decision systems they have developed or substantially modified and currently make available, and how they manage known or foreseeable algorithmic discrimination risks.
+The statement must be updated as needed for accuracy and within 90 days of any intentional and substantial modification to a covered system.

 Statutory Text